Last Updated on

 If you don’t have a lot of cover, make some!
 Build a brush pile.
 My yard has a lot of old trees that drop branches.
 I gather them up as they fall to add to brush piles I’ve built near feeders.

-In the winter, I sometimes also put a low platform feeder under an old picnic table.
+In the winter, especially during snow storms, I sometimes also put a low platform feeder under an old picnic table.
 It tends to be popular then, probably because it offers protection from hawks during a period when trees are not leafed out.

 Is There Water?